 Day 4 – Kedarkantha Base to Summit; back to Hargaon campsite

-So, today’s the day – let’s conquer come mountain peaks, y’all!
+So, today’s the day – let’s conquer come mountain peaks, you all!
 You’ll be climbing from 11250 Ft to 12500 Ft today while reaching back to 8900 Ft at Hargaon Campsite.
-Since it’s a long day today, as you’ll have to make it to the summit and then back to the Hargaon campsite, it is imperative that you start your day EARLY (some might argue it is not even the next day.
+Since it’s a long day today, as you’ll have to make it to the summit and then back to the Hargaon campsite, you must start your day EARLY (some might argue it is not even the next day.
 But, oh well, such is the life of a traveler – next day begins when you wake up).
 Overall the journey is 6 km and should be covered in 7-8 hours.

 Normally, in the winters sunrise takes place at 7 AM in the morning.
 Start early as can in the morning around 3 AM so that you can reach in time to witness the most beautiful sunrise of your life.